conwetlab/ckanext-oauth2/README.md

 request_classifier = repoze.who.classifiers:default_request_classifier
 ```

+**Additional notes**:
+* This extension only works when your CKAN instance is working over HTTPS, since OAuth 2.0 depends on it.
+* The callback URL that you should set on your OAuth 2.0 is: `https://YOUR_CKAN_INSTANCE/oauth2/callback`, replacing `YOUR_CKAN_INSTANCE` by the machine and port where your CKAN instance is running.

 How it works?
 -------------
 1. If the user tries to perform a log in and it's not currently logged in, a 401 exception is raised by the `login` function of the `plugin.py` file.
 Under this circumstances, is the function `challenge` called.
 This function will only redirect the user to the OAuth2 Server log in page when a login attempt is performed.
 The `challenge` function ignores the 401 exceptions raised because the user doesn't have grants to perform an operation.